12 Future Transportation Technologies to Watch

 Motional’s Hyundai Ioniq 5

-Partnering with both Lyft and Uber, autonomous vehicle startup Motional has already launched its all-electric robo taxi service in Las Vegas — coming soon to Los Angeles.
+Partnering with both Lyft and Uber, autonomous vehicle startup Motional has already launched its all-electric robo-taxi service in Las Vegas —and is testing it in cities including Los Angeles, Boston, Pittsburgh and San Diego.
 Its vehicles are fitted with more than 30 sensors, which provide a 360-degree perception as well as long-range detection, and undergo “millions of miles” in testing before launch.

 Waymo One

-Brought to you by Alphabet, these self-driving units support autonomous ride-hailing services in Los Angeles, Phoenix and San Francisco.
+Brought to you by Alphabet, Waymo’s self-driving units support autonomous ride-hailing services in Los Angeles, Phoenix and San Francisco, Austin, Atlanta and Miami.
 Aside from the information it gathers in real time, the Waymo One is able to anticipate driver behaviors from programming it learned prior to launch, totaling 20 million real-world miles and 20 billion miles in simulation.

 Smart Roads